ncoudray/DeepPATH/DeepPATH_code/README.md

 ```

 The jpeg must not be directly inside 'jpeg_label_directory' but in subfolders with names corresponding to the labels (for example as `jpeg_label_directory/TCGA-LUAD/...jpeg` and `jpeg_label_directory/TCGA-LUSC/...jpeg`).
 The name of those tiles are : `<type>_name_x_y.jpeg` with type being "test", "train" or "valid", name the TCGA name of the slide, x and y the tile coordinates.

+optinal parameter: `MaxNbImages`: (default: -1); Maximum number of images in each class - Will be taken randomly among images tiles if >0, otherwise, if -1, all images are taken (may help in unbalanced datasets: undersample oneof the datasets) - if MaxNbImages>number of tiles, data augmentation will be done (rotation, mirroring, leading to possibility to increase dataset up to 8 fold)

 The same was done for the test and valid set with this slightly modified script: